atomiv/atomiv.github.io/_pages/why.md

 <p>We all want for our business to grow, make higher revenue, be more profitable and inspire people to be the best version of themselves.
 Well, let me tell you something.
 None of those things will happen if you don’t know why you are doing things you are doing, and if you are wasting your time on things which are irrelevant to your business.</p>

 <p>Want to know how to go over it?
 The answer is simple, start making changes with processes.
 All you have to do is to find out what works the best, document it and implement step by step.
 It is called process identification, improvement and implementation.
+The processes which you document, establish, improve and at the end implement will give you enormous benefits and time to focus on things which really matter.
 This is where Atomiv comes in - it's designed to help you standardize software development processes across the company, spanning both organizational and technical aspects.</p>

+<p>You will feel next:</p>

+1. Increase of time -  this will allow you to realize where your company or career is going, where do you want to be and how to accomplish all of that
+2. The team will have higher motivation - people love when they see the purpose of their work, their achievements and to feel useful.
+The processes will help them to avoid mistakes and work repetition, which will automatically rise productivity
+3. When productivity goes up the profitability follows -  avoiding work repetition allows the team to either do more for less time or to improve their knowledge which will bring more value in the future.
+Anyway, a win-win situation!
+4. Higher profitability, growth and goal accomplishment - at this point, you can focus on your goals, team goals and make sure that you are all growing together

+So, here it is, short but simple and sweet “why” and “how” processes will help you, no matter if you are running a business, managing a team, project or just want to improve things and be better at your job.

+Don’t get scared, be open minded, give your best and find your way how to do it.

+This is just the beginning, we will reinforce these facts with real situations and solutions which I am sure all of us already experienced!

+All the best in your journey towards successful IT projects and products - reach the next level with the Atomiv.

 <!-- (note:  add option where company or people tried this) -->